rage/java-programming/data/part-4/3-files-and-reading-data.md

 <!-- Lisää ohjelmaan toiminnallisuus annetun joukkueen voittojen ja tappioiden määrän tulostamiseen.
 Voittaja on se joukkue, joka saa ottelussa enemmän pisteitä. -->

-Extend the program to have the ability to print the number of wins and losses of a given team.
-The winner of a game is the team that gains more points from a given match.
+Extend the program so that it has the ability to print the number of wins and losses of a given team.
+The winner of a game is the team that has gained more points from it.

 <!-- Voit olettaa, ettei pelit pääty koskaan tasapeliin.
 Alla olevassa esimerkissä käytetään edellä kuvattua **data.csv**-tiedostoa. -->

-You may assume that the games never end in a tie.
-We are using the above-mentioned  **data.csv** file below.
+You may assume that the games cannot be tied.
+Below, we're using the above-mentioned **data.csv** file.

 <!-- <sample-output>